Ortham/jed-gettext-parser/README.md

 }
 ```

-If `options.encoding` is undefined, jedGettextParser will use the encoding given in the `.mo` file to interpret the string data.
+If `options.encoding` is undefined, the encoding given in the `.mo` file will be used to interpret the string data.
 Otherwise, valid values are identical to those accepted by the [TextDecoder constructor](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder.TextDecoder#Parameters) for its first parameter.

 ## Motivation